Bharatvaj Hemanth

 Since I want things to be simple, I forked Projectcsv, simplified it and implemented the style feature.
 You can find it here.

-To keeps things simple, for both the developer and user (the site/app owner), my convention is to have file-name.csv
+To keeps things simple, for both the developer and user (the site/app owner), my convention is to have file-name.csvcss for a corresponding file-name.csv file.

 /* header color */